kbrannan/tmdl_kml/README.md

 # tmdl_kml
-R package for suing kml files in TMDL developemtn
+R package for using kml files in TMDL developemtn